jallanxjallan/onemanairforce/adaptation/scenes/cameron_at_the_earthquake.md

 category: present
 date: 15 July 1988
 status: synopsis
-title: Cameron at the Earthquake
+name: Cameron at the Earthquake
-synopsis: Syd takes Cameron to the Earthquake.
-Sanyoto, the owner and a close friend, was an Air Force drill sargeant during the revolution.
-Most patrons are senior military officers and government officials.
+synopsis: '''Syd introduces Cameron to Sanyoto, who is delighted to help uncover the truth about RI-002 by allowing Cameron to interview his guests.'''
 ---

 After putting the paper to bed one evening, Syd invites